annacasavant/118_Bus_System/How-To.md

 ```

 # Building `RenewableGenerationCost`, `HydroGenerationCost` and `ThermalGenerationCost` functions
-The next step is to build attach the respective cost function to the generators.
-The cost function data is found in the `gen_params` data frame.
+The next step is to build and attach the respective cost function to the generators.
+The cost function data can be found in the respective generator data frames.

 ### `RenewableGenerationCost`
 For the renewable generators assume zero marginal cost.
 Therefore there is a `zero(CostCurve)`.
 Use the `set_operation_cost!` function to attach the cost function to the respective generators.